Baldeep-98/Knowledge-Cove/README.md

 - **MongoDB:** A schema-less database model using documents and collections to store data.
 Known for high performance and flexibility.

 ## Project Pages and Functionality
-We have designed the following six pages to ensure the website is user-friendly for both administrators and users:
+We have designed the following screens components to ensure the website is user-friendly for both administrators and users:

 1. **Login/Signup Page:**
    - **Administrator:** Can add, edit, and remove books, manage users, and track book checkouts.